Gerardo Aguilar (footballer)

-Gerardo Aguilar Sainz is a Mexican footballer playing in midfield for Real Estelí FC.
-He was born 28 March 1990 in Orizaba, Veracruz and was brought up in Saltillo, Coahuila.
+Gerardo Aguilar Sainz (born 28 March 1990) is a Mexican former footballer, who played in midfield for Real Estelí FC.
+He was born in Orizaba, Veracruz and was brought up in Saltillo, Coahuila.

 Career

 Second Division

 Gerardo Aguilar Sainz began his professional career in 2007 in the Second Division of the Mexican Football League, playing for Club Deportivo Chivas, when the team twice became divisional champion.
 In 2009, he moved to Real Saltillo Soccer Club, with which he remained until 2011, scoring 8 goals.
 He played for Querétaro F.C. in 2011 and 2012, scoring 3 goals.
 In 2012, he moved to Deportivo Tepic F.C., in the Liga Premier de Ascenso, part of the Second Division, and scored 3 goals while there.

 Ascenso MX

 Aguilar moved up one tier in 2014 when he transferred to Club de Futbol Celaya, playing twice in the Copa MX and scoring one goal.

 Loros de la Universidad de Colima

 In 2015 Aguilar moved to the Second Division team Loros de la Universidad de Colima.
 The team won promotion to the Ascenso MX league that same year.